 Read more about the state Department of Natural Resources' 20-year Forest Health Strategic Plan for Eastern Washington

 There is no future in Washington without smoke and fire.
 The only real choice is how we want our smoke and fire.
 Supporting prescribed fire in the fall and spring is important.
 To this end, we are working collaboratively with other agencies to work at scale.
-Last year, for the first time in state history, fire managers from nine different agencies and partners came together in Central Washington to learn and train in prescribed fire through a formal prescribed fire training exchange.
+We are planning for our third year of Prescribed Fire Training Exchanges in Central Washington, where fire professionals from federal, state, tribal and private agencies come together to learn and train in prescribed fire through a formal prescribed fire training exchange.
 We, with the Washington Prescribed Fire Council and other partners, will be convening the training exchange again this fall, with prescribed burns planned on public and private lands.

 It’s time to start working with fire, not just fighting against it.

 The above map shows active fires and current air-quality conditions across Washington.
 For what each level of air quality means and what you should do as precautionary measures, consult this graphic from the state Department of Health.

 Exposure to wildfire smoke can cause health problems.
 Some symptoms include: